- Garden / Landscaping / Patio — 247

 4. Make a Home Inspection Checklist

-If you hired a home inspector, take a look at their recommendations and use it as a guide to create your own checklist.
+If you hired a home inspector, take a look at their recommendations and use them as a guide in creating your own checklist.

 5. Get to Know Your Neighbors